Three seizures net over $14M worth of narcotics at RGV border ports - NewsBreak

 The largest seizure took place Nov.
 16 at the Pharr International Bridge, according to U.S. Customs and Border Protection officials.

 A tractor trailer hauling a shipment of charcoal was referred for a second inspection, canine and non-intrusive exam.
-During the inspection, authorities discovered 1,337 pounds of alleged meth hidden within the shipment totaling at $11.9 million.Judge orders Amazon to stop retaliations against employees engaged in workplace activism
+During the inspection, authorities discovered 1,337 pounds of alleged meth hidden within the shipment totaling at $11.9 million.Smuggler with 700 pounds of narcotics drives SUV into Rio Grande

 A second seizure occurred the same day at the Anzalduas International Bridge.